-CTST 611 PROGRAM EVALUATION AND ACCOUNTABILITY IN CAREER AND TECHNICAL STUDIES - 3 semester hours
+CTST 611 PROGRAM EVALUATION AND ACCOUNTABILITY IN CAREER AND TECHNICAL STUDIES

 A study of concepts, principles, and methods of evaluation in Career and Technical Studies.
 Emphasis on criteria, appropriate instruments and personnel for evaluation of educational practices, problems and solutions, and program changes resulting from program evaluation.